Writer? Artist? Both?

 So that’s me!
 If you’re still curious, you can learn more about me and my work by visiting my writing and art pages, or by following me on Twitter or Pinterest.

 If you’re interested in knowing more about me as a writer, please see my writing bio below.

 In 1988, I wrote my first story–a shameless rip-off of a picture book series I loved at the time, granted, but it was still my first completed work of fiction.
 I was five years old.
 And from then on, I was hooked on writing.

 Kindergarten being a little early for a literary debut, I waited thirteen years before deciding to make writing something more than a hobby, and I’ve been at it ever since, studying craft, researching the industry, and writing…and writing…and writing for years on end.
-I write fantasy with romantic elements and have been published in short fiction.
+It has always been my dearest wish to be a novelist–a goal I’m still working toward–but I have been published in short fiction.

 When I’m not writing, I’m usually covered in paint, wielding colored pencils, or treading the boards on my community theater stage.
 I live in Ohio with my husband and four children.